Discover the top 10 birding destinations in Brome-Missisquoi and the sites with over 100 bird species observed.

 4. Bedford Nature Trails

-A 2 km trail, formerly known as the Centre d’interprétation de la rivière aux Brochets, located near the city limits of Bedford.
+The 2 km trail, Sentier Keith-Sornberger, formerly known as the Centre d’interprétation de la rivière aux Brochets (Pike River), is located near the city limits of Bedford.
 It follows the Rivière aux Brochets which flows through the middle of the city.
 One part of the trail crosses a meadow, while the other part goes into a mixed forest.

 5. Lake Brome and Quilliams-Durrull Nature Reserve

-Known for its unspoiled beauty, Lake Brome is home to many ducks in the fall and migratory passerines in the forest in the spring.
+Known for its unspoiled beauty, Lake Brome is home to many ducks in the fall and migratory passerines in the forest during springtime.
 From Douglass Beach, the Lak-Brome trail (11 km) runs along the shores of the lake and, just over 5 km away, passes through the Nature Reserve (access via Tiffany Beach).
 The trail crosses several habitats: clearings, mixed forests and wetlands.
 Lac-Brome offers many hiking trails.

 7. Bromont Science Park Nature Reserve